 Prepare for a job interview

 A job interview is a conversation between you and the employer.
 During the interview, the employer will ask you many questions.
-You need to know how to prepare for an interview because it is one of the most important steps in getting a job.
+You need to know how to prepare for an interview.
+It is one of the most important steps in getting a job.